nathankot/rbhpi/readme.md

 _Currently under active development.
 API **will** change without notice._

 This is my personal PHP5.4+ framework.
 Humble and down to earth.
-It is loosely based around a HMVMC architectural pattern (Hierarchial Model—View-Model—Controller).
+It is loosely based around a HMVMC architectural pattern (Hierarchical Model—View-Model—Controller).

 This framework is actually a _stripped-down and cleaned up_ version of my RBHP framework which I have been using in production since forever.
 It is designed to be released to the public so that I can feel like I've contributed to the Open Source community.
 Although, given the excess amount of PHP Frameworks available out there, I highly doubt that the popularity of this framework will pick up any time soon.
 I also wouldn't be able to tell you how different or how this framework would stand out from the others, as I have never truly used a different framework in production.